Higher Education Administration Course Descriptions

 HEA 501: Foundations of Higher Education Administration

 This course introduces students to the primary areas of responsibility for higher education.
-Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, mission/access/retention.
+Topics include college and university organizational structures, human resource issues, finance and budgeting, legal issues, parental involvement, and mission/access/retention.
 CEK 501 is an advisory prerequisite for all other core classes and track electives.

 HEA 502: Survey of College Student Development Theory